Standardized DUI Field Sobriety Tests

 One Leg Stand

 Alcohol is a depressant that slows down the body’s central nervous system.
 This can cause an inability to maintain balance.
 If a motorist is suspected of DUI in Virginia, then the police officer may have the motorist perform a field sobriety test known as the One Leg Stand.
 This field sobriety test is approved by NHTSA.
-According to the NHTSA study, this test should not be offered by the investigating police officer if the motorist is over 65 years old or more than 50 pounds overweight or suffers from some other physical disability.
+According to the NHTSA study, this test should not be offered by the investigating police officer if the motorist is over 65 years old or more than 50 pounds overweight or suffers from a physical disability.

 The One Leg Stand is a divided attention test designed to see if the motorist can follow instructions as well as perform the tasks required.
 The police officer will instruct the motorist to raise one leg, with the foot approximately six inches off the ground, keeping arms to the side at all times, watch the raised foot, and count to 30.
 The police officer will score you on 1) swaying while balancing, 2) using your arms for balance, 3) hopping, 4) putting your foot down and 5) inability to complete the test by putting your foot down more than two times.
 If two of any of these clues occur, then it is said that the motorist failed the One Leg Stand according to NHTSA.